 The façades of the church are gothic in character and are varied with symmetrically arranged buttresses and ogival windows pierced singly between them (in the presbytery) and in pairs (in the nave).
 In some of them, 14th-century decorations in the form of tracery are preserved.
 In addition, in the north elevation of the nave there is an original, pointed gothic, stone portal.

-The five-span chancel is crowned with rib vault from the 16th century, flowing down to the original ancillary columns of the fourteenth century.
-The nave originally had stellar vaults, now reconstructed in only three eastern spans.
+The five-bay chancel is crowned with rib vault from the 16th century, flowing down to the original ancillary columns of the fourteenth century.
+The nave originally had stellar vaults, now reconstructed in only three eastern bays.
 The interior of the chapter house is crowned with a four-armed rib vault supported by a centrally located pillar.

 Kozaczewska H., Średniowieczne kościoły halowe na Śląsku, “Kwartalnik Architektury i Urbanistyki”, 1-4, Warszawa 2013.